blurrycontour/zuul-gerrit/doc/source/reporters.rst

 There are three stages when a report can be handled.
 That is on:
 Start, Success or Failure.
 Each stage can have multiple reports.
-For example, you can set verified on Gerrit and send an email.
+For example, you can set the label ``Verified`` on Gerrit and send an email.

 Gerrit
 ------